cmore-zz/ClipRedactor/README.md

 - 📎 Only inspects only clipboard text (for now).
 - 🛡️ Provides visual feedback when potentially unsafe content is detected.

+## ⚠️ Non-Features

+ClipShield:
+*	❌ Does not currently inspect files
+*	❌ Does not intercept drag-and-drop actions
+*	❌ Does not monitor file selection dialogs
+*	❌ Is not a comprehensive solution for preventing leaks of API keys, passwords, or other secrets

+ClipShield only analyzes clipboard text, using configurable regular expressions.
+You can add your own patterns, but false negatives are possible—and coverage depends on your use case.

-## 🧪 Current Status
+## 🧪 Current status

-ClipShield is actively under development.
+ClipShield is actively under development as of June 2025.
 The current release includes:

 - Clipboard text redaction with an optional “Unredact” button in the system notification.
 - A minimal settings UI with support for editable redaction rules and substitution text.